bufanoc/manager-zero/README.md

 # manager-zero
-Welcome to my open source Hypervisor Orchestration Management Platform, a robust and feature-rich solution designed to enhance the capabilities of network virtualization.
+A open source Hypervisor Orchestration Management Platform, a robust and feature-rich solution designed to enhance the capabilities of network virtualization.
 This platform is crafted to fill a vital gap in current technology by offering extensive network virtualization features that are not available in existing solutions.

 ## Project Overview